virginiaequitycenter/census-resources/tidycensus-basics.md

 ### get_acs()

 More frequently, we use data from the American Community Survey (ACS) in our work.
-In your R console, run `?get_acs()` to see the definitions of the arguments used in this function, you will see they are similar to the ones above.
+In your R console, run `?get_acs()` to see the definitions of the arguments used in this function (they are similar to the ones above).

 Run the below example, where we request ACS data on the percent of the population that is under 18 years by census tract for the City of Charlottesville from the most recent ACS 5-year survey (2018-2022).